 This bill mandates Medicaid coverage for continuous glucose monitors (CGMs) and related supplies for individuals diagnosed with diabetes who meet specific eligibility criteria.
-It amends Section 6 of P.L.1968, c.413 (C.30:4D-6) to include provisions that require a diagnosis of diabetes by a licensed healthcare practitioner, treatment with insulin or a history of problematic hypoglycemia, and participation in follow-up care with a healthcare provider.
-The bill also specifies that expenses for necessary repairs or replacement parts for the CGM will be covered, enhancing diabetes management for Medicaid recipients.
+It amends Section 6 of P.L.1968, c.413 (C.30:4D-6) to include provisions that require a diagnosis of diabetes by a licensed healthcare practitioner, treatment with insulin or a history of problematic hypoglycemia, and adherence to prescribed usage guidelines for coverage.
+Recipients must also participate in follow-up care with their healthcare provider at least once every six months for the first 18 months after receiving the monitor.
+The bill further allows for coverage of expenses related to CGMs, including necessary repairs or replacement parts, contingent upon recipients meeting training requirements and any additional criteria established by the commissioner.

 Statutes affected: Introduced: 30:4D-6